anchengyang/Diabetes-prediction/README.md

 ### Step 3

-Run the docker image by running this command in the terminal
+Run the docker image in the background by running this command in the terminal

-`docker run -p 8000:8000 anchengyang/diabetes-django:latest`
+`docker run -d -p 8000:8000 anchengyang/diabetes-django:latest`

 ### Step 4